AxdeKlerk/SLP/README.md

 The above is a representation of the Kaban board and all its components.
 As the project developed more user stories and tasks were created.
 Throughout the design of the website this project board was referenced to keep the scope of the project realistic and on track.
 For convenience the project board can be found here: ![project board](DOCS/images/project-board.jpg)

-Below details all the Epic headings with their coresponding user stories:
+Below details all the Epic headings with their coresponding user stories.
+All user stories were tested and can be found in the [TESTING.md](TESTING.md).

 ### 2.4.1 Core Epic

 #### 2.4.1.1 Site Identification

 As a **user** I want to **land on the website and immediately recognise that it is for a rock and metal music promotion company** so that I **know I am in the right place**.

 #### 2.4.1.2 Navigation

 As a **user** I want to **be able to navigate between Home, About, Event, Merch, Contact Form and Basket** so that I **can reach any section quickly**.

 #### 2.4.1.3 Search